aoneahsan/code-craft-studio/app-project-documentation/README.md

-# QRCode Studio App - Project Documentation
+# Code Craft Studio App - Project Documentation

-This documentation will guide you through building a complete QR code application using the `qrcode-studio` package with React and Capacitor.
+This documentation will guide you through building a complete QR code and barcode application using the `code-craft-studio` package with React and Capacitor.

 ## 📋 Table of Contents